Career Opportunities

 We seek to build a team dedicated to the goal of dramatically improving student achievement, grounded in the belief that children from all backgrounds can succeed when given the opportunities they deserve, and committed to the core values of our department.

-Location Notes: Tennessee Department of Education, 710 James Robertson Parkway Nashville, TN 37243 (in office position)
+Location Notes: Tennessee Department of Education, 710 James Robertson Parkway Nashville, TN 37243 (hybrid)

 Department of Education Vision: We will set all students on a path to success.